A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Challenges and Opportunities

 To enable DGMs to effectively manage and adapt to data distribution shifts in evolving transportation environments, strategies can be approached in two key steps: detecting changes in data distribution and updating the model to incorporate new datasets.
 The first step, detecting changes in data distribution, involves identifying when and how the characteristics of the data have evolved from what was seen during the model's training phase.
 This can be achieved using statistical tests, such as the Kolmogorov-Smirnov test for numerical features or the Chi-square test for categorical features, which assess whether significant differences exist between the distribution of new data and the original training dataset.
 However, these tests are typically used for single or pairs of features, and applying these tests to high-dimensional datasets can be computationally expensive and may not effectively capture interactions between features.
 In high-dimensional datasets, distance metrics like Wasserstein Distance, Jensen-Shannon Divergence, Kullback-Leibler Divergence, or Cosine Similarity can be used to quantitatively measure how far apart the distributions are.
 Additionally, visualization techniques such as histogram analysis and dimensionality reduction methods like t-distributed Stochastic Neighbor Embedding (t-SNE) or Principal Component Analysis (PCA) can provide visual insights into changes in feature distributions.
-DGMs themselves can also be leveraged to detect changes in data distributions by comparing the distributions of new data to those of the training data using the DGM's data generation and density estimation capabilities.
-Once a shift in data distribution has been detected, the next step is to update the model to incorporate new trends.
-The model may be retrained at regular intervals (periodic retraining) or in response to specific triggers or thresholds (trigger-based retraining).
-However, retraining the model from scratch with the new data can be computationally intensive and time-consuming, particularly for large datasets and complex models.
-An alternative approach is to employ incremental learning or continual learning methods, which update the model progressively as new data arrives, avoiding the need to retrain the entire dataset.
-Fine-tuning through transfer learning is another strategy, where a pre-trained model is adjusted to better align with the new distribution while retaining previously learned features.
-Fine-tuning involves updating a subset of the model parameters using a small amount of labeled data from the new distribution, providing a computationally efficient means to adapt to evolving data.
+DGMs themselves can also be leveraged to detect changes in data distributions by comparing the distributions of new data to those of the training data using the DGM's data generation and density estimation capabilities. {